 Argument list IR : region number RRHADR : multiplicity biasing factor to be applied to the secondaries from hadronic interactions in region IR (WHAT(2) of card BIASING, p.
-82) НМРНАО : Importance of region IR for hadrons and muons (WHAT(3) of card BI-ASING, with WHAT(1) = 0.0 or 1.0).
-Actually the routine argument is an integer, IMPHAD, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPHAD (a con- version from and to the integer version is provided at the beginning and at the end of the routine, and should not be changed) HMPLOW : Importance of region IR for low-energy neutrons (WHAT(3) of card $BI$ - ASING, with WHAT(1) = 0.0 or 3.0).
-Actually the routine argument is an integer, IMPLOW, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPLOW (a conversion from and to the integer version is provided at the beginning and at the end of the routine, and should not be changed) HMPEMF : Importance of region IR for electrons and photons (WHAT(3) of card BIASING, with WHAT(1) = 0.0 or 2.0).
-Actually the routine argument is an integer, IMPEMF, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPEMF (a conversion from and to the integer version is provided at the begin- ning and at the end of the routine, and should not be changed) IGCUTO : Cutoff group index for low-energy neutrons in region IR (WHAT(1) in card LOW-BIAS, p.
-159) IGNONA : Non-analogue absorption group limit for low-energy neutrons in region IR (WHAT(2) in card LOW-BIAS) PNONAN : Non-analogue survival probability for low-energy neutrons in region IR (WHAT(3) in card LOW-BIAS) IGDWSC : Group limit for biased downscattering for low-energy neutrons in region IR (WHAT(1) in card LOW-DOWN, p.
-161) FDOWSC : Biased downscattering factor for low-energy neutrons in region IR (WHAT(2) in card LOW-DOWN) JWSHPP : Weight Window/importance profile index for low-energy neutrons in region IR (SDUM in WW-FACTOr, p.
-285) WWLOW : Weight Window lower level in region IR (WHAT(1) in card WW-FACTOr, possibly modified by WHAT(4) in WW-THRESh, p.
-290 or WHAT(2) in WW-PROFIle, p.
-288) WWHIG : Weight-Window upper level in region IR (WHAT(2) in card WW-FACTOr, possibly modified by WHAT(4) in WW-THRESh or WHAT(2) in WW-PROFIIe) WWMUL : Weight-Window multiplicative factor applied to the two energy thresholds defined with WW-THRESh, for region IR (WHAT(3) in card WW-FACTOr) EXPTR : Exponential transform parameter for region IR (WHAT(2) in card EX-PTRANS, p.
-133) (not implemented yet!!!!!!!)
-ELECUT : e + , e - cutoff in region IR (WHAT(1) in card EMFCUT) GAMCUT Photon cutoff in region IR (WHAT(2) in card EMFCUT, p.
-116) LPEMF : Leading Particle Biasing flag in region IR (SDUM = LPBEMF in card EMF-BIAS, p.
-111, or WHAT(3) in card EMFCUT) ELPEMF : Maximum e + /e - energy for applying Leading Particle Biasing (WHAT(2) in card EMF-BIAS with SDUM = LPBEMF) PLPEMF : Maximum photon energy for applying leading particle biasing (WHAT(3) in card EMF-BIAS with SDUM = LPBEMF)
+79) HMPHAD : Importance of region IR for hadrons and muons (WHAT(3) of card BI- ASING, with WHAT(1) = $0.0 \text{ or } 1.0$).
+Actually the routine argument is an integer, IMPHAD, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPHAD (a con- version from and to the integer version is provided at the beginning and at the end of the routine, and should not be changed) HMPLOW : Importance of region IR for low-energy neutrons (WHAT(3) of card BI- ASING, with WHAT(1) = $0.0 \text{ or } 3.0$).
+Actually the routine argument is an integer, IMPLOW, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPLOW (a con- version from and to the integer version is provided at the beginning and at the end of the routine, and should not be changed) HMPEMF : Importance of region IR for electrons and photons (WHAT(3) of card BIASING, with WHAT(1) = 0.0 or 2.0).
+Actually the routine argu- ment is an integer, IMPEMF, equal to importance multiplied by 10000, but the user should consider only the double precision version HMPEMF (a conversion from and to the integer version is provided at the begin- ning and at the end of the routine, and should not be changed) IGCUTO : Cutoff group index for low-energy neutrons in region IR (WHAT(1) in card LOW-BIAS, p.
+153) IGNONA : Non-analogue absorption group limit for low-energy neutrons in region IR (WHAT(2) in card LOW-BIAS) PNONAN : Non-analogue survival probability for low-energy neutrons in region IR (WHAT(3) in card LOW-BIAS) IGDWSC : Group limit for biased downscattering for low-energy neutrons in re- EDOMGO gion IR (WHAT(1) in card LOW-DOWN, p.
+155) FDOWSC : Biased downscattering factor for low-energy neutrons in region IR JWSHPP (WHAT(2) in card LOW-DOWN) Weight Window/importance profile index for low-energy neutrons in JWBIIFF • region IR (SDUM in WW-FACTOr, p.
+266) WWLOW : Weight Window lower level in region IR (WHAT(1) in card WWLOW • WW-FACTOr, possibly modified by WHAT(4) in WW-THRESh, p.
+271 or WHAT(2) in WW-PROFIle, p.
+269) WWHIG : Weight-Window upper level in region IR (WHAT(2) in card · WW-FACTOr, possibly modified by WHAT(4) in WW-THRESh or WHAT(2) in WW-PROFIle) WWMUL : Weight-Window multiplicative factor applied to the two energy thresh- olds defined with WW-THRESh, for region IR (WHAT(3) in card WW-FACTOr) EXPTR : Exponential transform parameter for region IR (WHAT(2) in card EX- PTRANS, p.
+129) (not implemented yet!!!!!!!)
+ELECUT : e + , e - cutoff in region IR (WHAT(1) in card EMFCUT) GAMCUT : Photon cutoff in region IR (WHAT(2) in card EMFCUT, p.
+112) LPEMF : Leading Particle Biasing flag in region IR (SDUM = LPBEMF in card EMF-BIAS, p.
+107, or WHAT(3) in card EMFCUT) ELPEMF : Maximum e + /e - energy for applying Leading Particle Biasing (WHAT(2) in card EMF-BIAS with SDUM = LPBEMF) PLPEMF : Maximum photon energy for applying leading particle biasing (WHAT(3) in card EMF-BIAS with SDUM = LPBEMF)